AshGodfrey/ash-ecommerce/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## Author Notes

+This app is not designed to be production ready, there are some elements that intentionally don't have functionality at this time.

 ## Learn More

 To learn more about Next.js, take a look at the following resources: